Your Friends Reflect Who You Are

 You can’t be better than your friends

 Your friends are an indication of what you value, and you can never be better than them.
-Psychologists and sociologists have done tons of researches on peer pressure and mob action.
+Psychologists and sociologists have done tons of research on peer pressure and mob action.
 Everyone knows the company you keep can push you to greatness or infamy.

 Friends affect your career and success more than prayers!